seth-rah/DanmakufuScriptLearning/README.md

 ## Install

-To make use of the scripts, put the contents of this repository into the Danmakufu `/script` directory.
+To make use of the scripts, merge the contents of this repository into the Danmakufu `/script` directory.

 Running Danmakufu after completing this, should make the script runnable from within.